The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 We start with a brief tour of Lima, making short stops to get to know pre-Incan Lima, finishing with a guided visit to the Museo Larco, including lunch in the beautiful museum restaurant.
 Later, we transfer to the airport to take the flight to Chiclayo where we travel a short distance to our hotel for dinner and an overnight stay.

 This morning, we enjoy a walk in the Bosque de Pomac forest, ending at the archaeological site of Sican.
-We take our picnic lunch in the gardens of the archaeological site of Tucume, where we’ll learn more.
-Finally, we visit the Senor de Sipan museum to see many fascinating artefacts and treasures which were discovered buried with the Senor.
+We take our picnic lunch in the gardens of the archaeological site of Tucume.
+This afternoon, we visit the Senor de Sipan museum to see many fascinating artefacts and treasures which were discovered buried with the Senor.
 The design of the magnificent museum building is based on the original tomb, called Huaca Rajada.
 Tonight, we have dinner in a Chiclayo restaurant.

 Today, we drive to Trujillo, stopping to visit the fascinating archaeological site of Huaca el Brujo, and the site museum of and La Senora de Cao en route.
+These sites are next to the ocean and enjoy magnificent views over the coastline.
 We will enjoy a packed lunch on the beach.
-In the afternoon we have a guided walking tour around Trujillo, followed by some free time to relax.
+In the afternoon we continue the short distance to Trujillo.
+On arrival we have a guided walking tour around followed by some free time to relax.

 This morning we visit the gigantic archaeological grave hills of Huaca del Sol and Huaca de Luna.
-Afterwards, we drive to the Pacific coast where we may see fishermen riding the waves in their traditional reed fishing boats.
+Afterwards, we drive to the Pacific coast and the village of Huanchaco where we may see fishermen riding the waves in their traditional reed fishing boats.
 We will enjoy lunch in a local restaurant overlooking the sea.
 In the afternoon we will travel on to see the famous Chan Chan ruined city.
-Chan Chan was the former capital of the Chimu culture.
+The former capital of the Chimu culture, the city was built of mud bricks which have weathered over time but it is still possible to get a good idea of the grandeur of the complex.
+Our guide will help bring everything to life.

 We drive from Leymebamba to Nuevo Tingo.
 Here, the recently constructed cable car system takes us to Kuelap, a magnificent fortified citadel high up amongst the clouds at 3000m.
 The Chachapoya people built this large and impressive city around 1600 years ago.
 Kuelap is breathtaking, not least because of its unique, mystical and inaccessible location, and its many yet undiscovered archaeological mysteries.
 We walk a considerable distance around the site whilst taking in its mysteries.
 Our journey continues along the scenic Utcubamba Valley for 2hrs 30mins to the city of Chachapoyas (2300m) where we stay overnight.

 This morning we drive north to the village of Cruz Pata, where we walk into the Aishpachaca gorge.
 Here we will see Karajia, an elite burial site where a group of huge human-shaped sarcophagi once contained the mummified remains of Chachapoya rulers and leaders.
-In the afternoon we have some free time to explore Chachapoyas.
+In the afternoon we have some free time to explore Chachapoyas, particularly its bustling main square.

 From Chachapoyas we drive to Cocachimba, where we begin a pleasant hike to the sacred Gocta waterfall.
 We walk along a well-constructed path through beautiful scenery before entering a narrow gorge where we can see the spectacular waterfall, said by some to be the fifth highest in the world.
 The waterfall was only discovered by accident around 10 years ago!